FateEvent/enter-the-matrix/README.md

 ### Exercise 10

-A matrix is in [row echelon](https://en.wikipedia.org/wiki/Row_echelon_form) form if
+A matrix is in [row echelon](https://en.wikipedia.org/wiki/Row_echelon_form) form if:

-- All rows having only zero entries are at the bottom.
+- all rows having only zero entries are at the bottom;
-- The leading entry (that is, the left-most nonzero entry) of every nonzero row, called the pivot, is on the right of the leading entry of every row above.
+- the leading entry (that is, the left-most nonzero entry) of every nonzero row, called the pivot, is on the right of the leading entry of every row above.

 Some texts add the condition that the leading coefficient must be 1 while others require this only in reduced row echelon form.